wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 4 Although, when the servants of the king became captives to the people of Columbia, they were kindly treated, and partook of the fat of the land.

-5 Now it came to pass, in the second year of the war, on the twenty third way of the sixth month,
+5 Now it came to pass, in the second year of the war, on the twenty third day of the sixth month,

 6 That a captain of the United States, whose sir-name was Boerstler, was ordered to go forth from the strong hold of Fort George, to annoy the enemy.

 7 And the name of the place where he essayed to go was called Beaver-dams, being distant from the strong hold of Queenstown about seventy furlongs.

-8 And the number of the men of wax of Columbia who followed after him was little more than five hundred.
+8 And the number of the men of war of Columbia who followed after him was little more than five hundred.

 9 But when they came nigh unto the place, early in the morning of the next day, lo ! they were encompassed round about by the savages and soldiers of the king.